 Acorns are the nuts of oaks!
 There are many varieties ranging in size.
 As history reveals, they were a significant source of fuel for the Native Indian populations that collected, leached and ground them into a meal to be heated and eaten.

-Harvesting and processing your own requires some know how and a few basic skills to get down.
-It takes some practice, but once you understand the leaching process to extract tannins, etc.
+Harvesting and processing your own requires some know how and a few basic skills.
+It takes some practice, but once you understand the leaching process to extract tannins, they can become a tasty hot food.

 We discussed olives on our good fats page for they contain an amazing amount of fatty oils (ie: olive oil) with monounsaturated fats.

 Wild olives are also fatty and delicious.
-The trees are one of the oldest living trees known being incredibly pest, disease and fire resistant.
-The wild olives we harvest are literally probably a few centuries old if not older.
+The trees are one of the oldest living trees known and are incredibly pest, disease and fire resistant.
+The wild olives we harvest are literally probably a few centuries old, if not older.

-They range from darker, black to green versions.
+They range from dark black to green versions.
 All olives need to be cured in a salt brine to be edible.

 Elderberry